-Step 1 - Candidates to make an initial assessment of exhibits (using Appendix C - one for each exhibit A-E)
+Step 1 - Candidates to make an initial assessment of exhibits

 - 1.1 The 'class' that Candidates will be asked to judge will consist of 5 dogs.
-The same 5 dogs will be used for all Candidates and Assessors and identified by letters A-E. - 1.2 All Candidates will be in the 'ring' at the same time and may not confer during the assessment. - 1.3 The Candidates should not voice their opinions or discuss their findings with anyone while they are assessing the dogs. - 1.4 The handlers will be asked to move each of the 5 dogs individually so that the Candidates and Assessors can collectively see the dogs' movement 'coming and going' and in profile.
-This will be the only opportunity for Assessors and Candidates to view individual movement to ensure all are afforded the same view. - 1.5 Each Candidate and Assessor will then take a turn to examine one dog at a time and make notes using the Candidate Worksheet Appendix C. Please note the timings for this task will be adjusted accordingly depending on the number of Candidates undertaking the assessment. - 1.6 This is a closed book assessment process, i.e. no other documentation may be referred to during the completion of Step 1.
+The same 5 dogs will be used for all Candidates and Assessors and identified by letters A-E. - 1.2 All Candidates will be in the 'ring' at the same time and may not confer during the assessment. - 1.3 The Candidates should not voice their opinions or discuss their findings with anyone while they are assessing the dogs. - 1.4 Initially exhibits should be moved around the ring, no more than twice, so that Candidates and Assessors can get an overall impression of the dogs to be assessed.
+The handlers will then be asked to move each of the 5 dogs individually so that the Candidates and Assessors can collectively see the dogs' movement 'coming and going' and in profile.
+For observing movement, the Candidates and Assessors will split into four groups and assemble in each corner to allow dogs to move from one end of the hall to another and to allow Candidates to view movement coming and going and in profile.
+Dogs will move end to end a maximum of two times unless agreed otherwise by the Assessors or Co-ordinator.

-- 1.7 Candidates may make their notes on a separate Candidate Worksheet for each of the 5 dogs, or they may prefer their own version or a blank sheet of paper.
-This form will not be passed to the Assessors and should be for the Candidate's reference only. - 1.8 At the end of the assessment of the first dog, Candidates and Assessors will be asked to move onto the next dog and repeat the same actions on the second dog. - 1.9 This action will continue until each Candidate and Assessor has examined and made notes about all 5 dogs. - 1.10 The Assessors may also observe the way that the Candidates examine the dogs and make appropriate notes.
+- 1.5 Each candidate and assessor will then take a turn to examine one dog at a time and make their own notes.
+Please note the timings for this task will be adjusted accordingly depending on the number of Candidates undertaking the assessment. - 1.6 Candidates own notes will not be passed to the Assessors and should be for the Candidates' reference only. - 1.7 At the end of the assessment of the first dog, Candidates and Assessors will be asked to move onto the next dog and repeat the same actions on the second dog. - 1.8 This action will continue until each Candidate and Assessor has examined and made notes about all 5 dogs. - 1.9 After the dogs have all been examined the handlers will be asked to move the five dogs around the ring (no more than twice) so that Candidates and Assessors can collectively see the dogs' movement. - 1.10 The Assessors may also observe the way that the Candidates examine the dogs and make appropriate notes.
 This information may be used as part of the feedback to Candidates.
-Handlers may make any relevant comments to the Moderator.
+Handlers may make any relevant comments to the Facilitator.

-Step 2 - Candidate to Place the Exhibits (Using the Placings Slip - Appendix D)
+Step 2 - Candidate to Place the Exhibits (Using the Placings Slip - Appendix C)

-- 1.11 Candidates and Assessors will be asked to 'place' the 5 exhibits in order of merit, as if judged as a class and will be asked to write their decision on the Candidate Placings Slip Appendix D. The Candidate placings of the dogs will be compared to the placings agreed by the Assessors, when the Candidate Critique Sheet Appendix E is analysed. - 1.12 All the dogs will remain in view of the Candidates while Step 2 is completed, and may be asked to move around the 'ring' once at this time. - 1.13 Dogs will NOT be 'pulled out'.
-Placings are made on paper only. - 1.14 Candidates will be given approximately 5 minutes to complete Step 2. - 1.15 Before moving to Step 3, Candidates will give their completed Candidate Placings Slip to the Moderator and make a note of their placings to enable them to complete the Candidate Critique Sheet.
+- 1.11 Candidates and Assessors will be asked to 'place' the 5 exhibits in order of merit, as if judged as a class and will be asked to write their decision on the Candidate Placings Slip Appendix C. The Candidate placings of the dogs will be compared to the placings agreed by the Assessors, when the Candidate Critique Sheet Appendix D is analysed. - 1.12 All the dogs will remain in view of the Candidates while Step 2 is completed. - 1.13 Dogs will NOT be 'pulled out'.
+Placings are made on paper only. - 1.14 Candidates will be given approximately 5 minutes to complete Step 2. - 1.15 Before moving to Step 3, Candidates will give their completed Candidate Placings Slip to the Facilitator and retain a copy of the form to enable them to complete the Candidate Critique Sheet.

-Step 3 - Candidates and Assessors to write their findings on the 5 dogs placed (Using Candidate Critique Sheets - Appendix E)
+Step 3 - Candidates to write their findings on the 5 dogs placed (Using Candidate Critique Sheets - Appendix D)